This tiny Austin cemetery has been here for 162 years. Will construction force it out?

 Nancy comes to visit the graves when she’s in Austin.
 She remembers going to see them for the first time, as the cars whizzed by along 183.

-“It was almost spiritual,” she says.
+“It was almost spiritual,” she said.
 “I said a prayer and thought, I wondered, how many people never knew that they were there all these years.
 And you know it made me sad in a way, and then it was also very interesting to be able to see that piece of history.”

 The cemetery was nearly lost back in the 1950s.